-AF Association Global AF Aware Week (AF-A GAFAW)
+AF Association Global AF Aware Week (AF Assoc GAFAW)

-- One in four people will develop AF; it affects in excess of 16 million worldwide.
+- One in four people will develop AF; it affects an estimated 1.5 million people across the UK and in excess of 16 million people worldwide.

 - AF can be detected cheaply and easily with a simple manual pulse check.